 There are several ways in which you can ease the pain of plantar fasciitis.
 Rolling a frozen water bottle helps soothe inflammation, and you should rest the foot as much as you can without being immobile.

-Stretching your calf muscles helps strengthen your heels, and you should always wear footwear that supports your feet correctly.
-You can also buy supportive over-the-counter insoles or, better yet, get custom orthotics that help relieve the pain of plantar fasciitis and support your feet.
+Stretching your calf muscles helps to strengthen your heels, and you should always wear footwear that supports your feet correctly.
+You can also purchase supportive over-the-counter insoles or, better yet, get custom orthotics that help relieve the pain of plantar fasciitis and support your feet.
+We urge you to be cautious with purchasing over the counter orthosis.
+Just because they say plantar fasciitis on the box doesn’t mean that is a device we would recommend.
+If you have questions you can bring them to your visit.

 If you have heel pain, let the caring team at Kalmar Family Podiatry ease your discomfort and find a permanent solution to the problem.
 Call the office today, or book an appointment online.